haltu/eca-auth-data/readme.rst

     ]
   }

-Fields are defined as follows:
+User can have multiple roles, and also multiple roles in one school.
+Fields in the ``roles`` dict are defined as follows:

 username
   This is the OID.
 It follows the OID specification.